plotly/plotly.py-docs/python/box-plots.md

 ## Box Plot with plotly express

+[Plotly Express](/python/plotly-express/) is the easy-to-use, high-level interface to Plotly, which [operates on "tidy" data](/python/px-arguments/).

 In a box plot created by `px.box`, the distribution of the column given as `y` argument is represented.